department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 - If you have a complaint about a private cemetery policy, there are organizations that can help you resolve it. <br>
 [Get help resolving your complaint (PDF)](https://www.cem.va.gov/cem/docs/factsheets/cando.pdf)

-## Does VA provide a memorial headstone or marker if the remains are not available for burial?
+## Does VA provide a memorial headstone or marker if remains are not available for burial?

 We provide memorial headstones and markers for:
 - Eligible deceased active duty service members and qualified Veterans when their remains are missing, not identified, donated to science, buried at sea, or scattered, **and**